kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `MemoryManagerDriftTolerance`
   - Components depending on the feature gate: kubelet
+- [x] Other
+  - Describe the mechanism: the `memory-drift-tolerance` memory manager policy option.
+Both are required: the option is rejected without the gate, and the gate alone changes nothing.
+  - Will enabling / disabling the feature require downtime of the control plane?
+No.
+  - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+A kubelet restart, as for any kubelet configuration change.

 ###### Does enabling the feature change any default behavior?

-Yes.
-The memory manager `Static` policy tolerates a bounded per-node memory drift on start and re-baselines, instead of failing.
-Genuine hardware/configuration changes and non-fitting assignments still fail as before.
+No. Enabling the gate only makes the option available; the exact comparison stays the default until `memory-drift-tolerance` is set.
+Once it is set, the memory manager `Static` policy tolerates a bounded per-node memory drift on start and re-baselines instead of failing; genuine hardware/configuration changes and non-fitting assignments still fail as before.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Disabling the gate restores the strict per-node equality check.
+Removing the option or disabling the gate restores the exact comparison.
 It only affects start-time state validation, so there is no impact on running workloads.
 `disable-supported: true`.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The tolerant validation applies again on the next kubelet start; no persisted state depends on the gate.
+The tolerant validation applies again on the next kubelet start, provided the option is still set; no persisted state depends on the gate or the option.

 ###### Are there any tests for feature enablement/disablement?

 Yes.
-Unit tests in `pkg/kubelet/cm/memorymanager` start the policy on a drifted checkpoint with the gate disabled (the existing error is returned) and enabled (the drift is tolerated and re-baselined), using `featuregatetesting.SetFeatureGateDuringTest`.
+Unit tests in `pkg/kubelet/cm/memorymanager` start the policy on a drifted checkpoint with the gate disabled (the option is rejected and the existing error is returned), with the gate enabled and the option unset (the existing error is returned), and with the option set (the drift is tolerated and re-baselined), using `featuregatetesting.SetFeatureGateDuringTest`.
 Beta adds the node e2e described in the test plan.

 ### Rollout, Upgrade and Rollback Planning